The Java version for the Cold Fusion 11 in the Development and Test environments is:

 Java Version 1.8.0_25

-Is it possible to bring the development and test up to the Java version in production without installing the Cold Fusion build that was used in the production install?
+Is it possible to update the Cold Fusion Java version in the Development and Test enviroments with the version rom the production install without installing the build used in the production install?

 If so, how would this be done?

 There are a few blogs and knowledge bases online that explain it.
 Here is a quick run down:

 - ColdFusion stores the path of its Java runtime in /cfusion/bin/jvm.config.
 Make a backup of this file!
 That way, if something goes wrong, you can simply stop ColdFusion, restore that file, restart ColdFusion, and you'll be back up and running as if you'd have changed nothing at all.